georgiee/coding-for-kids/slides.md

 ^ The parts cost less than 2 EUR

-^ You have three legs made of pens, a battery and a rotating motor.
+^ You have a cup with three legs made of pens, a battery and a rotating motor.

 ![fit](images/03-how/drawbot.jpg )